aishwaryalakshmy/BLOGGING/README.md

-THIS PROJECT IS SELECTED IN JWOC

-#Start raising issues from 10th February then only jwoc tag will be provided on the issue and pull request

-This project is based upon full stack [Mern]

-To work on this project first check out the work done by clicking on vercel link .
-Raise the issue .
-Then if your issue is allotted to you start working on the project .
-To work on this project

-#Installations
--> npm install

-1. Fork the project
-2. clone the project in your work environment.
-   a.
-To clone
-   b. open your cmd /git bash
-   c.
-Go to the folder where you wish to keep the file .
-   d. type the link from addressbar of your forked project in your cmd or git bash .
-3. Create your branch and ensure that your branch is upto date
-4. Make changes according to issue which you raised .
-5. To RUN this project -> type npm start in your vscode terminal .
-6. Then git add.
-7. git commit -m"Your_message"
-8. git push your branch by creating a pull request to this project .
-9. Add screenshot of the work you have done and always try to tag me when submitting pull request.

-#Guidelines
-Be respectful
-Sometimes it may take some time to assign issue raised , so be patient and try to tag me once .
-Before raising a new issue ensure that , the same issue is not raised before .
-If a issue is alloted to you try creating a pull request with 2 to 4 days or tell to transfer the issue to someone else ..if you are not able to manage time .

-Note ..
-Your work on this project will be respected ...IF you don't have prior knowledge of react please avoid working on this projet , because it may create hassle for others .

-Thankyou to all the future contributors who are going to work on this project , try to tag me if you want to discuss some topic .

- HAPPY CODING GUYZZZ ...
+**[BLOGGING] - Selected for JWoC**
+Welcome to this **MERN stack project** selected for **JWoC (J.G.E.C.
+Winter of Code)**!
+We’re excited to have you onboard as a contributor.
+Please read the guidelines carefully to ensure a smooth collaboration.

+---

+## **Getting Started**

+### **Raise Issues**
+- Starting **February 10th**, you can begin raising issues on the repository.
+- Only issues raised from February 10th onwards will be assigned the **JWoC tag** for acknowledgment in contributions.

+Before raising a new issue, check the work already done via the provided **[Vercel Link](#)** and ensure the issue you’re raising hasn’t already been created by someone else.

+---

+## **Installation Steps**

+To contribute to this project, follow the steps below:

+1. Fork the repository by clicking the "Fork" button at the top-right of this repository to create your own copy.

+2. Clone the repository.
+Open your terminal (CMD/Git Bash), navigate to the directory where you want to clone the repository, and use the following command:
+   `git clone <URL-of-your-forked-repository>`

+3. Install dependencies by navigating to the project folder and running the command:
+   `npm install`

+4. Create a new branch to keep your changes isolated.
+Use the command:
+   `git checkout -b <branch-name>`

+5. Make changes according to the issue you raised and were assigned.

+6. Run the project to check your work by using the command:
+   `npm start`

+7. Add and commit your changes.
+After making your changes, stage them using `git add .` and commit with a meaningful message:
+   `git commit -m "Describe your changes here"`

+8. Push your changes to your branch using the command:
+   `git push origin <branch-name>`

+9. Create a pull request to merge your branch into the main repository.
+Include a detailed description of your changes and attach screenshots of your work.
+Always tag the maintainer in your pull request.

+---

+## **Contribution Guidelines**

+1. Be respectful in all interactions.
+Collaboration requires mutual respect, so ensure all interactions are polite and constructive.

+2. After raising an issue, wait for it to be assigned to you.
+Be patient if it takes some time; you can tag the maintainer politely for follow-ups.

+3. Complete your assigned issue within 2–4 days.
+If you’re unable to continue, inform the maintainer so the issue can be reassigned.

+4. This project requires prior knowledge of **ReactJS** and other MERN stack technologies.
+If you’re not confident, we recommend avoiding this project to ensure smoother collaboration for others.

+## **Acknowledgments**
+We deeply value your contributions to this project.
+Your hard work will be recognized as part of JWoC.

+If you have any questions or need clarification, don’t hesitate to tag the maintainer in your comments or pull requests.

+**Happy Coding!**
+Let’s make this project a success together.